+Role Description

-Role Description rs_admins The administrator can set up system paranall the privileges of the other roles.
-These include creating and modifying: rules data stores sessions actions action maps The administrator can also define sessions files.
+rs_admins The administrator can set up system parameters and has all the privileges of the other roles.

+These include creating and modifying:

+▶ rules

+▶ data stores

+sessions

+actions

+action maps

+The administrator can also define sessions and upload files.

-Role Description rs_data engineers A data engineer can: create and modify actions create and modify action mapsdefine and run sessions rs_data loaders A data loader can upload files into 1Integrate on the Data Stores page only. rs_data quality stewards A data quality steward can define and run sessions only. rs_rule definers A rule definer can create and modify: rules data stores sessions The rule definer can also run sessions. rs_users A user can only view data presented on the interface. rswsuser A web service user can use the web services.
+Role Description rs_data A data engineer can: engineers create and modify actionscreate and modify action mapsdefine and run sessions rs_data loaders A data loader can upload files into 1Integrate on the Data Stores page only. rs_data quality stewards A data quality steward can define and run sessions only. rs_rule definers A rule definer can create and modify: rules data stores sessions The rule definer can also run sessions. rs_users A user can only view data presented on the interface. rswsuser A web service user can use the web services.